ijbd/assetra/docs/reference.rst

 4. *StochasticUnit* (non-responsive)
 5. *StorageUnit* (responsive)

-The two units that are most impacted by dispatch order is the *HydroUnit* and *StorageUnit*.
+The two units that are most impacted by dispatch order are the *HydroUnit* and *StorageUnit*.
 The *StorageUnit* is dispatched last, after every other unit type and both charges and discharges based on the net hourly capacity matrix.
 The *HydroUnit* is considered non-responsive, as it does not charge and discharge like the *StorageUnit*.
 However, hourly dispatch of the *HydroUnit* is dependent on the net demand in the system after the units preceding it in the *NONRESPONSIVE_UNIT_TYPES* list have been dispatched.
 The monthly generation profile for the *HydroUnit* is converted into an hourly capacity profile by distributing the monthly total across each hour of the month proportional to the net demand remaining after the generation from units listed before the Hydro Unit in NONRESPONSIVE_UNIT_TYPES are considered.